microsoft/vcpkg-docs/vcpkg/reference/installation-tree-layout.md

 installation directory remains the same.
 The location of the installation directory can be changed with the [`--x-install-root`](../commands/common-options.md#install-root) option.

-The installation directory is created the first time a package is installed, if you don't see a installation directory try [installing some packages first](../consume/manifest-mode.md).
+The installation directory is created the first time a package is installed, if you don't see an installation directory try [installing some packages first](../consume/manifest-mode.md).

 The root level of the installation directory contains: